arabellaknowles/CV/README.md

 #### University of Bristol (Sept'17-June'20)
 **Bachelor of Science - BS, Neuroscience, 1st class honours**

 - Computational Neuroscience - This unit detailed how computational networks are based off and mirror neuronal signalling.
-It is what originally inspired me to begin coding in the first place.
-There is a huge overlap between neuronal firing and running a program which gives me a unique perspective when analysing code.
+It is what originally inspired me to begin coding.
+There is a huge overlap between neuronal firing and running a program, which gives me a unique perspective when analysing code.
+- My dissertation investigated the role of Transferrin receptor 2 in mitochondrial dysfunction in Parkinson's disease.
+I received the 3rd highest mark in my year.
+- Statistics - I went into the syntax editor in SPSS to change the output of specific tables and graphs.
 - Neurodegenative Diseases
 - The Heart in Health and Disease
 - Synaptic Cell Biology
-- I wrote my dissertation on the role of the Transferrin 2 receptor in Parkinson's disease and received the 3rd highest mark in my year.

 These units are all based on networks; the processes that dysfunction resulting in neurodegeneration, the looping mechanisms maintaining the heart beat and the transmission of messages across a synapse.
 I believe that studying these topics has made me an excellent canditate for software development.
 No synapse, neurodegenerative or heart disease is the same, even though the processes may be similar you have to know the different proteins, cells and mechanisms involved.
-Being able take in a large volume of information and separate minor details will make me good at learning new languages in short spaces of time.
+Being able take in a large volume of information and separate minor details makes me good at learning new languages in short spaces of time.

 #### Cheltenham College (Sept'12-June'16)

 **A Levels**
 - Biology: A*
 - Maths: A*